nesar/cosmohydro_emu/README.md

 ### Power spectra

-The full-hydro matter power spectrum is not emulated directly; it is the product of the emulated suppression ratio and the gravity-only spectrum (as used in the CosmoHydro inference against KiDS-Legacy $P_m$):
+The full-hydro matter power spectrum is not emulated directly; it is the product of the emulated suppression ratio and the gravity-only spectrum:

 ```python
 ratio, _ = load_emulator('Pk-ratio').predict(params, z=0.45)      # P_hydro / P_grav